 Since he was a child, Bart Tare has always loved guns.
-After leaving the army, his friends take him to a carnival, where he meets the perfect girl, Annie, a sharp-shooting sideshow performer who loves guns as much as he.
-The two run off and marry, but Annie isn't happy with their financial situation, so at her behest the couple begins a crosscountry string of daring robberies.
-Never one to use guns for killing, Bart is dragged down into oblivion by the greedy and violent nature of the woman he loves.Written by
+After leaving the army, his friends take him to a carnival, where he meets the perfect girl; Annie, a sharp-shooting sideshow performer who loves guns as much as he.
+The 2 run off and marry, but Annie isn't happy with their financial situation, so at her behest the couple begins a cross-country string of daring robberies.
+Never one to use guns for killing, Bart's dragged down into oblivion by the greedy and violent nature of the woman he loves.Written by

 Martin Lewison <email@example.com>

 23 of 28 people found this review helpful.